ron-wolf/ArduinoDocs/Intro.md

 ### Common Functions
 The first function you’ll probably use a lot is `if()`.
 The truth value of what you put between the parentheses of an if statement tells Arduino whether to run what’s between the following brackets.

 If you want to run code over and over again, if statements won’t quite cut it.
 You’ll have to use `while()`.
 It’s basically an if statement that runs over and over again as long as its parameters are true.
-You might use a while loop to perform an action over and over again or keep Arduino from moving on to the next statement until
+You might use a while loop to perform an action over and over again or keep Arduino from moving on to the next statement until something happens.

 Be careful with while statements!
 If your procedure and/or parameters are too intensive to run and your parameters stay true for a while (no pun intended), Arduino could break.